 Hawksford can partner with you as your bookkeeper, controller, business advisor, part-time CFO or your entire Accounting and Finance department.

-The main goal of developing the Chinese accounting standards (CAS) is to take account of more stakeholders, reduce financial fraud, and optimize the country’s tax strategy.
-Although efforts have been made to converge CAS with the International Financial Reporting Standards (IFRS), investors with established companies or opening businesses in China should take extra care for compliance.
-In this article, we take a closer look at these Chinese accounting standards and compare them with International Financial Reporting Standards (IFRS).
+The main goal of developing the CAS has been to take account of more stakeholders, reduce financial fraud, and optimise the country’s tax strategy.
+Although efforts have been made to converge CAS with the IFRS, investors with established companies or opening businesses in China should take extra care with regard to compliance.
+This article takes a closer look at the CAS and makes a comparison with IFRS.

-Before we can look at the core differences between the Chinese accounting standards (CAS) with other international systems, let us take a step back to understand where they originated.
-The Chinese accounting standards can be traced back to the socialist era when the state was the sole industry owner.
+Before reviewing the core differences between the CAS and the IFRS, it is important to take a step back to understand how they originated.
+The CAS can be traced back to the socialist era when the state was the sole industry owner.

-When handling some items that are considered common in China, the Chinese Accounting Standards (CAS) are more detailed than the International Financial Reporting Standards (IFRS).
-Take the case of merging two companies under the control of one entity and with similar interests.
-In such a situation, CAS requires you to restate the figures.
-However, IFRS does not give specific rules on such a situation.
+When relating to certain matters that are considered common in China, the CAS are more detailed than the IFRS.
+For example, in the case of merging two companies with similar interests under the control of one entity, the CAS require the figures to be restated.
+However, the IFRS do not give specific rules on such a situation.

-When dealing with situations that are not common in China, IFRS is more detailed compared to CAS.
+When dealing with situations that are not common in China, IFRS are more detailed compared to CAS.
 A good example is the use of employee benefit plans.
-Except paying staff using a firm’s stock, the Chinese Accounting Standards (CAS) do not address some types of staff benefits that are offered by international firms.
-On this, it is not uncommon to find multinationals getting into trouble, especially when the mother company back at home tries using benefits packages for its subsidiaries.
-To address the challenge, it is important to work with the Chinese Ministry of Finance (MOF) to establish how to record such transactions.
+Except for paying staff using a firm’s stock, the CAS do not address certain types of staff benefits that may be offered by international firms.
+Considering this, it is not uncommon for multinationals to face problems in such matters, especially when the mother company back home tries using benefits packages for its Chinese subsidiaries.
+To address this challenge, it is important to work with the Chinese Ministry of Finance to establish how to record such transactions.

-The smart way to do this is working with the best agency because it will not just offer the right accounting solutions, but will also support your enterprise for faster growth and success.
-With the right agency on your side, you can never go wrong with your business in China.
+The smart way to do this is to work with the best agency because it will offer the right accounting solutions and support your enterprise for faster growth and success.
+With the right agency by your side, you can never go wrong with your business in China.

-To make the Chinese accounting standards (CAS) more effective in propelling the economy to higher levels, they have progressively been reviewed and changed to try and bridge them to the International Financial Reporting Standards (IFRS).
-Today, CAS rules and IFRS are about 90-95% similar.
+To make the CAS more effective in propelling the economy to higher levels, they have progressively been reviewed and changed to try and bridge them with the IFRS.
+Today, CAS rules and IFRS rules are about 90-95% similar.

-Although the Chinese Accounting Standards have been changed over time to reconcile them with International Financial Reporting Standards (IFRS), there are still significant gaps that companies moving to China must note.
-In particular, here are the three main key differences between the two accounting systems.
+Although the CAS have been changed over time to reconcile them with the IFRS, there are still significant gaps that companies moving to China must note.
+In particular, there are three main differences between the two accounting systems: